Watford ace could be hit with driving ban and hefty fine after being caught speeding

 According to The Sun, Capoue was clocked doing 115mph on the M25, and dash cam footage has shown him dangerously overtaking another motorist which has unsurprisingly resulted in him now facing serious repercussions.

-It’s added that he’ll be expected in court on Thursday, while a driving ban and a significant fine aren’t being ruled out as potential rulings given the severity of the incident.
+He was expected in court on Thursday, but as noted by The Sun, he was slammed by the judge for failing to make it while he was given a three-month driving ban.

-It remains to be seen what action is taken and if Watford get involved too, but this is clearly not the standard of behaviour that they’ll expect from their players.
+It remains to be seen what action Watford take, if any at all, but this is clearly not the standard of behaviour that they’ll expect from their players.